Gerald Matticks: Corruption on the waterfront

-Matticks controls the hiring of "checkers" at the Port of Montreal, whose task is to oversee the loading and unloading of containers from the ships that dock at Montreal.
+Matticks controlled the hiring of "checkers" at the Port of Montreal, whose task is to oversee the loading and unloading of containers from the ships that dock at Montreal.
 Matticks's eldest son, Donald, worked as a "checker" at the port for 15 years from 1987 to 2002.
 Donald Matticks later testified that during his time as a "checker" that his real job was to ensure that the containers holding drugs were never inspected.
 Kevin McGarr, an Irish-Canadian detective with the Service de police de la Ville de Montréal stated in an interview: "I know a lot of people who work on the waterfront.
 Most of them got their jobs from Matticks.
 He had a stranglehold on the checkers".
 McGarr further stated: "There's bit of Robin Hood in him [Matticks].
 It was a legend down in the Point.
 If a truck of hams went missing, you'd be sure everyone in the Point was having hams that week...If one of these checkers had a fire in their house the week before Christmas, don't worry-they're still going to have Christmas dinner and the kids are all going to have gifts.
 Matticks would have taken care of them.
 Which is why these people are not going to rat on him.
 It's not going to happen".
 The Port of Montreal is the world largest inland port where 90% of all goods destined for Quebec and Ontario are unloaded off container ships.
 In addition, many goods are offloaded in Montreal for "lakers" (ships that sail the Great Lakes) that sail down the St. Lawrence Seaway to the American Great Lakes port cities such as Chicago, Detroit, Cleveland, Toledo, Buffalo, Milwaukee, and Duluth.
 Likewise, goods at off-loaded at the port of Montreal from the "lakers" to the "salties" (ships that sail the oceans).
 Matticks once served as the president of the Coopers and Checkers Union for the port, which allowed him to place his followers into key positions at the port.
 In November 2001, Pierre Primeau, a RCMP officer, testified to a committee of the House of Commons in Ottawa: "To become a [Coopers and Checkers] union member you need to be sponsored by someone who will vouch for you.
 Most of the employees...are either family members or very close friends of Gerald Matticks".